Jucys-Murphy elements for Soergel bimodules: Cellularity of .

 For $ \e, \e_1 \in {\rm Tab}(y) $ we define $\beta:= {\LL}_{\underline{w}, \e} $ and $\beta_1:= {\LL}_{\underline{w}, \e_1} $.
 Let $ \beta_1^{\ast} \in {\rm Hom}_{\cal D} (B_{\underline{y}}, B_{\underline{w}} ) $ be the morphism obtained from $ \beta_1 $ by reflection along a horizontal axis.
 We then define the last ingredient $ C $ of the cellular basis as $ C^{y}_{ \e \e_1} = {\LL}_{\e, \e_1, y} :=\beta_1^{\ast} \beta \in A_{\underline{w}}$.

-Let us illustrate the light leaves basis in a couple of very simple examples.
-Let first $ W $ be of type $ A_1$, that is $ S = \{ s \} $.
-Then $ W $ has just two elements and all Soergel diagrams are one-colored, say blue.
-Let us take $ \underline{w} := s s$ representing $ 1 $.
+Let us illustrate the light leaves basis {{in}} a couple of simple examples.
+Let first $ W $ be of type $ A_1$, that is $ S = \{ {s}\} $.
+Then $ W $ has just two elements $ \{ 1, {s}\} $ and all diagrams are one-coloured, of colour blue.
+Let us take $ \underline{w} := s s s$ representing $ s $.
 Then we have